 Ex Libris Monitoring System

-Monitoring cloud operation is at the heart of guaranteeing a high level of service.
-Ex Libris monitoring is built on a multi-layered concept.
+Monitoring cloud operation is at the heart of providing a high level of service.
+Ex Libris monitoring is built on a multi layered concept.

 Access Control System

-- Any session to a production server can only be made through the access control server (that is, from the authorized Ex Libris employee to the access control system and from the access control system to the server).
-In this way, the access channel itself is controlled
+• Any session to a production server can only be made through the access control server (i.e., from the authorized Ex Libris employee to the access control system and from the access control system to the server).
+This way, the access channel itself is controlled.

-On a daily basis, Ex Libris’ Security personnel review a correlated audit and compliance report.
-Any suspicious activity, potential violations, or unauthorized access is handled immediately according to the Ex Libris Security response policy.
+Ex Libris Security personnel review a correlated audit and compliance report daily.
+Any suspicious activity, potential violations or unauthorized access is handled immediately according to the Ex Libris Security response policy.
 These audit and compliance reports contain information that enables Ex Libris to track safe activities in order to meet audit requirements, including privileged accounts compliance status, entitlement reports, and activities logs.

 Ex Libris Backup System

 Ex Libris maintains a well-developed backup plan consisting of multiple snapshots per day, including a full daily backup.
-The backups are made to a disk, a reliable backup media, and is stored in a remote secured location.
+The backups are made to a disk, a reliable backup media, and are stored in a remote secured location.
 This ensures that, at any point in time, in case of a local disaster, Ex Libris has a secure copy of the data readily available.
-On a regular basis, Ex Libris performs system backups of application files, database files, and storage files.
+On a regular basis, Ex Libris performs system backups of application, database and storage files.
 The privacy controls in practice at Ex Libris are enforced for all backup files.

-- Off-site backup – Full backups of the OS platform, application, and customer data are performed daily using replication technologies over a dedicated, private secured network connection from the primary data center to an off-site backup location using the same storage technology as the storage at the primary location.
-Subject to the privacy controls in effect at Ex Libris, Ex Libris maintains the off-site backup locations in the same territory (NA, EMEA, and APAC) as the primary locations with a sufficient best practice physical distance.
-The backups can be restored to the main data center 24/7 by Ex Libris authorized personnel.
-The backups are kept at the off-site backup managed locations.
+• Off-site backup – Full backups of the OS platform, application and customer data are performed daily using replication technologies over a dedicated and private secured network connection, from the primary data center to an off-site backup location using the same storage technology as at the primary location.
+Subject to the privacy controls in effect, Ex Libris maintains the off-site backup locations in the same territory (NA, EMEA, and APAC) as the primary locations with a sufficient best practice physical distance.
+The backups can be restored to the main data center 24x7 by Ex Libris authorized personnel.
+The backups are kept at the offsite backup managed locations.

-The restore procedures are tested on an ongoing monthly basis to ensure rapid and successful restoration in case of data loss or corruption.
+The restore procedures are tested monthly to ensure rapid and successful restoration in case of data loss or corruption.
 Additionally, a full copy of the data is maintained at a remote secured location.

 Ex Libris Data Center Network Diagram